In Honor of David Letterman’s Pending Retirement, Watch His Wildest Interviews (VIDEO)

 Jay Leno has his man-on-street bits.
 Jimmy Fallon has his viral songs, and Jimmy Kimmel has his star-studded sketches.
 But David Letterman has always been, and still is, the best interviewer on late-night TV.

-Friday marks Letterman’s 20th anniversary at CBS, a two-decade reign as the genre’s king of the tongue-in-cheek cross-examination.
+Last August, Letterman celebrated a two-decade reign as the genre’s king of the tongue-in-cheek cross-examination.
 Through the years, Letterman has shown an unflappable ability to crack through the most polished celebrity veneers, catching his guests off-guard with biting, provocative, and playful inquisition.
 The result: great TV.

 In honor of the anniversary, here’s a tour through some of the most memorable interviews of Letterman’s career, both from his 20-year CBS tenure and before.